Erkyill/google-popular-times/README.md

 And boom code should work.

-### I have commented everything needed in c# file, if I have some mistakes or you want to ask a question, please contact me on github or email
+### I have commented everything needed in c# file, if I have some mistakes or you want to ask a question, please contact me on Github or E-mail